TJesionowski/repertoire2/README.md

 # Repertoire2

-To start your Phoenix server:
+## Getting Started

+To run locally:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`